hindutva/hindutva.github.io/polity/geopolitics/usa.md

 - patriotic "manifest destiny" core
     - Push the false claim: Western ethics = human rights.

+## Country policies
-### Regarding India
+### India
 - Hindu thought has penetrated US pop culture (though not the core).
 So, India is worthy of being a "cool" satellite to the US core. \[See [American Veda](http://americanveda.com/), for details.\]

+#### Desiderata
 - USA wants subservient powers in the region to offset China.
 It is averse to India or Japan growing into assertive and powerful "equal" partners.
+"India is too big to exist, too unreliable to be an ally - a colonial society rapidly trying to indigenise.
+A billion plus people not just passively consuming western goods but also trying to compete with the West is a terrifying idea.
+A semi-colonial barely functional Nehruvian behemoth is borderline acceptable; atmanirbhar Bharat with a distinctive civilisational is certainly not."
 - Evangelical Abrahamist lobby is powerful.
 NGO's receiving funds from USAID and American public are active in suberting hindu culture and power.
 Example:
-    - They [were active](http://plus.url.google.com/url?sa=z&n=1388342848381&url=http%3A%2F%2Findia.blogs.nytimes.com%2F2013%2F12%2F05%2Fu-s-evangelicals-indian-expats-teamed-up-to-push-through-modi-visa-ban%2F%3Femc%3Dedit_tnt_20131205%26tntemail0%3Dy%26_r%3D1%26&usg=UL19d9G051BEu0wXCAZdk2_6fzs.) in denying narendra moDi a visa.
+    - They were active in denying narendra moDi a visa.
     - This influence has been explored in detail in ["Breaking India: Western Interventions in Dravidian and Dalit Faultlines".](http://www.breakingindia.com/)

+#### Balkanization project
+> The long term goal is balkanisation.
+Russia, China, India need to be needled, the best possible way is unrest on their borders (Source: https://threader.app/thread/1430184519345184772)

+### Pakistan
+Pakistan, since partition, has dutifully played the role it was created for: as a spoiler in the great game that is still in play.
+It's function (oft via jihAdis) is to destabilize India and certain other regional powers (Russia, China, Iran).
+The US has turned a blind eye to Pakistan grooming Taliban.

+### Afghanistan
+The US has the best possible means of fomenting trouble in Iran, in Kashmir, in Central Asia, and possibly even China with just one move - let loose the Taliban.
+One of the goals of course is to balkanise India, in which Pakistan plays a key role.

+#### tAlibAn
+The US has turned a blind eye to Pakistan grooming Taliban.
+Does it not know what is plain to a child in the remotest village in Afghanistan?
+Of course it knows.
+Taliban is a rabid dog on a leash, and Pakistan the handler.
+To sow chaos it loosens the leash on occasion.
+(Source: https://threader.app/thread/1430184519345184772)

 ## Threat narrative
 - Growing economic and military might of China.